 Throw out the broken fuse and put the original fuse for that room back in place to turn the lights on in that room.

 When moving into a house, you can proactively speed up this process by creating labels to the side of each fuse indicating what part of the house that specific fuse controls.
 A permanent marker and some masking tape are the easiest way to do that.
 All you have to do is remove the fuses one by one to see what part of the home is affected by that fuse.
 This way, if there is a blown fuse with no obvious damage to it, you simply look for the label that corresponds to the area of the house experiencing the electrical problem.

 New homes use circuit breakers, which are switches, Circuit breakers are easy to fix because the circuit that needs to be turned on is flipped to the off position.
 You just need to flip it to the on position like you would a light switch.
 Sometimes an electrical problem isn’t strong enough to flip a switch although it does turn the circuit off.

 To fix this problem you need to go circuit by circuit and carefully turn each one off and then turn it on again.
 Go from circuit to circuit until you find the one that fixes the problem.

-Since old fuses only break, the process to fix a blown fuse is the same as mentioned before.
+Since old fuses only break, the process to fix a blown fuse is the same as mentioned before: Replace blown fuse with a new one.
 Circuits, however, can blow and when that happens the circuit needs to be replaced.